Skip to content

 Is a 10% deposit enough to buy a house or do I need 20%?

 A 10% deposit is enough to proceed with a mortgage in most cases, though borrowing at 90% loan-to-value typically means higher interest rates and the possible addition of mortgage insurance costs.
-A 20% deposit generally opens up more competitive mortgage deals and removes those extra costs, which is worth considering when setting a savings target.
+A 20% deposit generally opens up more competitive mortgage deals and removes those extra costs, which is worth noting when setting a savings target.
 This calculator can help illustrate the difference in timeline between the two goals.

 Does interest on my savings account actually make a difference to my deposit timeline?